-First, It took me a while to get crunchbang to discover the device and connect (Blueman workes much better as a bluetooth manager).
+First, It took me a while to get crunchbang to discover the device and connect (Blueman works much better as a bluetooth manager).
 Then apparently I manually needed to let pulseaudio know where to send the audio .
 Atfer fiddling with some files, pulseaudio was broken, so I needed to reinstall .
 Finally, the sound was much poorer than via my phone.
 I don’t know if I overlooked it or if loading rtirq changed something , but in the volume control center of pulseaudio there is a tab called »configuration« where I had to choose »High Fidelity Playback (A2DP)« to get decent sound (instead of »Telephony Duplex (HSP/HFP)« or »off«).
 Now most of the times it changes to the Bluetooth-device automatically once I switch it on and back when I switch it off.
 Sometimes not.
 But hey.

 The sources I used were these:

 - How to switch the sink in pulse audio: http://askubuntu.com/a/108882/80611